mit-unicycle/mit-unicycle/docs/building/manufacturing.md

    <font size = "3">1.
 Support plate :</font>

-<font size = "3">As the first prototype purpose is to balance in one axis of freedom, we needed a plate where we could fit the motor, the ESC, the breadboard and the esp8266. **Note that for the first prototype we did all the tests without the batterie mounted.** </font>
+<font size = "3">As the first prototype purpose is to balance in one axis of freedom, we needed a plate where we could fit the motor, the ESC, the breadboard and the esp8266. **Note that for the first prototype we did all the tests without the battery mounted.** </font>

 ![Alt text](images/One%20axis%20bottom%20Drawing%20v1-1.png)